Pineify Review: Seven Days Testing the No-Code Indicator Builder

 Free Plan — Surprisingly generous for a freemium tool.
 You can build and backtest unlimited basic indicators without paying anything.
 Perfect for testing whether Pineify fits your workflow before committing money.

-Advanced Plan ($159 lifetime) - Only worth it if you're planning to build indicators professionally or need extensive AI support.
-The additional features are nice, but most individual traders won't utilize them enough to justify the extra cost.
+Advanced Plan ($159 lifetime) — Only worth it if you're planning to build indicators professionally or need extensive AI support.
+The additional features are nice, but most individual traders won't use them enough to justify the extra cost.

 The lifetime pricing model is refreshingly honest — no monthly subscriptions that slowly drain your trading profits, no surprise price increases, just one payment and you're set.